Nick Bellore

-Nicholas Lalonde Bellore (born May 12, 1989) is an American professional football linebacker and special teamer for the Washington Commanders of the National Football League (NFL).
-He played college football for the Central Michigan Chippewas and signed with the New York Jets as an undrafted free agent in 2011.
-Bellore has also played for the San Francisco 49ers, Detroit Lions, and Seattle Seahawks, making two Pro Bowls for his special teams play.
-He has also played fullback occasionally during his NFL career.
+Nicholas Lalonde Bellore (born May 12, 1989) is an American former professional football player who was a linebacker and special teamer in the National Football League (NFL).
+Bellore played college football for the Central Michigan Chippewas and signed with the New York Jets as an undrafted free agent in 2011.
+He also played for the San Francisco 49ers, Detroit Lions, Seattle Seahawks, and Washington Commanders, making two Pro Bowls for his special teams play.
+He retired in 2026 after 15 years of play.

 Early life

 Bellore was born on May 12, 1989, in St. Paul, Minnesota, and attended Whitefish Bay High School, graduating in 2007.
 He chose to attend Central Michigan University.

 College career

 Bellore started at linebacker for the Central Michigan Chippewas his freshman year and through his senior season.
 Bellore holds the second highest consecutive start streak at CMU with 51 games.
 He was an All-Mid American Conference First-team selection on defense in 2008, 2009 and 2010.
 The Chippewas appeared in three bowl games during Bellore's career, winning one (the 2010 GMAC Bowl), only the second bowl win in CMU history.
 He was also selected as CMU's Defensive Player of the Year in 2008 and 2009.